 The laying trench should be filled up as soon as possible, as far as ground level or for a height of 1.3 diameters, in order to prevent the pipe from floating, in case of laying in presence of a water table or in little draining soils.

 Modulus of Soil Reaction

-Pipes are generally checked in the actual working conditions, by using a certain Modulus of Soil Reaction, that becomes one of the design’s mandatory prescriptions, together with:
+Pipes are generally checked in the actual working conditions, by using a certain Modulus of Soil Reaction, which becomes one of the design’s mandatory prescriptions, together with the: